scala-ide/docs/index.rst

 * Support for Eclipse plug-in and OSGi development including hyperlinking to Scala source from plugin.xml and manifest files.

 The Scala IDE is released under a :doc:`BSD-like license <license>` and community involvement in its development is strongly encouraged.
-See the `Developer Documentation`_ on how to take part.
+See the :doc:`Developer Documentation <dev/index>` on how to take part.

 This documentation is the starting point for the installation guide and other information regarding the use of the Scala IDE for Eclipse.